cse110-fa22-group21/Ursula/specs/adrs/101522-Color-Theme.md

 ## Problem Description
 The existing team's theme colors, green and blue, do not match the newly set team mascot Ursula.

-## Options considered and pros and cons
+## Options considered and Pros & Cons
 **Blue**
 pro : It is familiar because it is the color of the UCSD mascot, Triton.
 It is also related to Ursula because it is the color of the sea.
 con : It is difficult to use as a main color because it is a triton opposite to Ursula, a team mascot.